fiqus/narosky_api/README.md

 # NaroskyApi

+The Fiqus bio species API :bird::herb: done with :heart:

 ## Run with Docker
   * Change in `dev.exs` the database `hostname:` from localhost to `"postgres"`.
   * Create the docker image and power up the services: `docker-compose up -d --build`
   * If your DB table still does not exist: `docker-compose exec narosky_api mix ecto.create`
-  * And run the migrationst: `docker-compose exec narosky_api mix ecto.migrate`
+  * And run the migrations: `docker-compose exec narosky_api mix ecto.migrate`
   * Start the server! `docker-compose exec narosky_api mix phx.server`

-You might need run all with `sudo`.
+You might need to run all with `sudo` (depending your local configuration).

 ## Run with your local